Revature-Cinephiliacs/AuthenticationRepo/README.md

 - if ok, deletes the role from the current user token returns True
 - if an error occurs in the proces returns false
 - if unauthenticated returns Forbidden Result (status code: 403).

+## Licenses

+This project is under the MIT License.

+## Questions

+If you have any questions, please reach out to the creators.